city41/sromcrom/README.md

 # sromcrom

-A tool for converting modern graphic formats into the binary rom formats needed for a Neo Geo game, as well as emitting C code for integrating the graphics into your game.
+A tool for converting modern graphic formats into the binary rom formats needed for a Neo Geo game, as well as emitting code for integrating the graphics into your game.

+Sromcrom understands all srom and crom limitations and features, such as eyecatcher and other srom specifics, as well as crom auto animations.

+Sromcrom allows you to generate code using ejs templates, so it has almost no assumptions about how your codebase is.
+You should be able to adopt sromcrom to emit any kind of code to meet your needs, in any language (ie C, assembly, C++, etc).

+## Features

+- complete eyecatcher support.
+- ensures srom tile 0xFF is empty as required by the system
+  - this assurance is met whether or not you specify an eyecatcher
+- crom auto animation tiles are placed at proper boundaries
+- tile deduping for both srom and crom
+- frame based crom animations
+- merging of palettes
+- ensures the first color of palette zero is the required black
+- code generation via ejs templates

+### Features to come

+- aseprite support
+- alternate palettes
+- frame based srom animations

+I would love to expand sromcrom into a full gui application that really lets you manage your graphics.
+But that is a huge endeavour so who knows if I'll ever do it.
+Sromcrom's codebase was written with this use case in mind.

 ## Status

-This is a rewrite of an old graphics pipeline tool I wrote.
-Taking the lessons learned from that one I am building sromcrom to be flexible and easier to work on.

-Currently very early, it only emits eyecatcher related imagery into C and S roms.
-But I don't think getting the old version fully ported over will take too long.
+I am actively using sromcrom to build the Neo Geo game I am working on.
+It works quite well but I am going to keep building my game for a while and harden sromcrom in the process.
+Once I am confident sromcrom is stable and meets all use cases, I will write documentation and release a 1.0 version.